 Melissa says, “This is definitely one of those bizarre stories much like the resurrection of Jesus.
 Yet Jesus was the one who predicted His death and resurrection and then delivered on both accounts.”

-I’d would agree with Melissa that Ali’s raising is “much like the resurrection of Jesus” in the way that it is also a remarkable event of which evidently had a profound impact on certain people.
+One might agree with Melissa that Ali’s raising is “much like the resurrection of Jesus” in the way that it is also a remarkable event that evidently had a profound impact on certain people.
 But they are certainly not the same.
 There are other miraculous accounts within the Bible where people have been raised to life after having died.
 For example, Elijah resurrected the son of Zarepath’s widow (1 Kings 17:17-24), Elisha resurrects the son of the Shunammite woman (2 Kings 4), and a dead man comes back to life when he touches Elisha’s bones.
-However, this supernatural power is likewise commanded by Jesus when he brings back to life a widow’s son (Luke 7:13-15), Jairus’ daughter (Matthew 9:25), and Lazarus (John 11:43-44).
-However, there is a big difference between a resurrection and a revivification.
+Jesus is also credited with the raising to life of a widow’s son (Luke 7:13-15), the daughter of Jairus (Matthew 9:25), and Lazarus (John 11:43-44).
+However, there is a crucial difference, for example, between a resurrection and a revivification.
 Philosopher and exegete William Lane Craig explains that “A person revived from death merely returned to the mortal life and would die again; a resurrection in Jewish thinking was to glory and immortality.
 Certainly miraculous revivifications of the dead were known—Jesus himself raised the dead in that sense—, but such revivifications were not, properly speaking, resurrections” (4).
 Jesus was resurrected into an enteral, imperishable body that would never taste death again, unlike Lazarus, Jairus’ daughter, and even Ali himself.
 In this way they are not the same.

 5. Was Bruce Grindal Lying?